Matsuo3rd/homebridge-mysqueezebox-alarmclocksensor/README.md

 [![npm version](https://badge.fury.io/js/homebridge-mysqueezebox-alarmclocksensor.svg)](https://badge.fury.io/js/homebridge-mysqueezebox-alarmclocksensor)

-Squeezebox alarm clock sensor plugin for [Homebridge](https://github.com/nfarina/homebridge)
+Squeezebox alarm clock sensor plugin for [Homebridge](https://github.com/nfarina/homebridge).

 ## Features

-This plugin creates a contact sensor accessory based on Squeezebox alarm time.
+This plugin creates a sensor accessory based on Squeezebox alarm time.
+This allows you to perform any automation workflow you want when you alarm clock is about to ring (from iOS Home App for instance).
+I personally use it to kick in my heating system (Nest Thermostat) so that my home is warm when I get up (it motivates me to get out of bed for catching up that 6:30am plane).

 When an alarm is about to be triggered (e.g. 30 minutes before / configurable `window_minutes`), the sensor will be "switched on".
 The sensor will switch back to initial state once the alarm time has passed.
-This allows you to perform any automation workflow you want (from iOS Home App for instance).
 In order to determine sensor status, your Squeezebox's alarms states (on/off and schedules) are polled on a frequency defined by the `poll_cron` parameter (by default every 5th minute from 5am through 10am).

-I personally use it to kick in my heating system (Nest Thermostat) so that my home is warm when I get up (it motivates me to get out of bed for catching up that 5:30am plane).

 NOTE 1: This plugin is, by design, meant to be configured through the [MySqueezebox.com](http://mysqueezebox.com).
 I did not want to install a local [Logitech Media Server (LMS)](https://en.wikipedia.org/wiki/Logitech_Media_Server).